DavidYKay/hackathon-mccoy/README.md

 This app is implemented using the following libraries:

+Compile/download by hand:

 * Pyglet - Pyglet is a simple, Pygame-like library for creating a window, capturing mouse movement, and rendering the OpenGL scene.
-* Julius/Julian - We use the Julian voice recognition engine to perform "small vocabulary" recognition on our own custom vocabulary and grammar.
 * Pexpect - In order to get the Julian output into Python, we use Pexpect and parse the shell output.
 * VoxForge - 1MB speech model to recognize phonemes.

+Install with APT:

+* Julius/Julian - We use the Julian voice recognition engine to perform "small vocabulary" recognition on our own custom vocabulary and grammar.

+Install with pip:
 * PLY - We use Yacc and Lex to parse the text that comes into Python from Julian.

 ## Background